THE WALDORF TEACHER'S

 The Anthroposophical Method:

-Amazing as it may seem, many Waldorf teachers think they need to be clairvoyant — or, at a minimum, they need to accept the findings of "clairvoyants" — in order to succeed as educators.
-Even more amazing: Many of them think they are clairvoyant.
+Amazing as it may seem, many Waldorf teachers think they need to be clairvoyant — or, at a minimum, they need to accept the guidance of self-designated clairvoyants — in order to succeed as educators.

-If Waldorf faculty members want to believe they are clairvoyant, it’s their own affair, I suppose.
+If Waldorf faculty members want to believe in clairvoyance, it’s their own affair, I suppose.
 Perhaps we should just nod politely and move along.
 Except for one thing: These teachers, who base their educational approach on a delusion, have a significant degree of control over the children who are sent to them for an education.
 Can delusional individuals be good teachers?
-Do you want them to “educate” your child?
+Do you want such people to “educate” your child?

-The rest of this page will consist of the words spoken and written by Waldorf educators — primarily Rudolf Steiner himself — on the subject of clairvoyance.
-Some of these statements specifically deal with the use of clairvoyance by Waldorf teachers.
+The following sections of this page consist of words spoken and written by Anthroposophists and Waldorf educators — primarily Rudolf Steiner himself — on the subject of clairvoyance.
+Some of these statements deal specifically with the use of clairvoyance by Waldorf teachers.
 Others include statements made to Waldorf teachers about clairvoyance, statements the teachers evidently accepted without qualm.
-(Note the titles of the books quoted; they include THE EDUCATION OF THE CHILD, FACULTY MEETINGS WITH RUDOLF STEINER, DEEPER INSIGHTS INTO EDUCATION, and so on.
-Most of these books are part of a series called "Foundations of Waldorf Education" put out by the Anthroposophic Press.)

 Clairvoyance is not absolutely necessary to begin a career as a Waldorf teacher, Steiner said.
 But it is the goal.
 You can become a really good Waldorf teacher only if you follow the Waldorf method: which means seeking "exact clairvoyance" — the modern, precise form of clairvoyance that Steiner claimed to possess and that he said his adherents could attain by following his instructions.
 [See "Exactly" and "Knowing the Worlds".]

 “[W]e must work to develop this consciousness, the Waldorf teacher’s consciousness, if I may so express it.
 This is only possible, however, when in the field of education we come to an actual experience of the spiritual.
 Such an experience of the spiritual is difficult to attain for modern humanity.
 We must realize that we really need something quite specific, something that is hardly present anywhere else in the world, if we are to be capable of mastering the task of the Waldorf school ...
 [We need] what humanity has lost in this respect, has lost just in the last three or four centuries.
 It is this that we must find again.” — Rudolf Steiner, DEEPER INSIGHTS INTO EDUCATION (Anthroposophical Press, 1983), p.
 21.